Red flour beetle

 The red flour beetle (Tribolium castaneum) is a species of beetle in the family Tenebrionidae, the darkling beetles.
-It is a worldwide pest of stored products, particularly food grains, and a model organism for ethological and food safety research.
+The red flour beetle, and other closely related beetles like Gnatocerus cornutus, are a worldwide pest of stored products, particularly food grains, and a model organism for ethological and food safety research.

 Description

-Adult beetles are small, around 3-4mm long (1/8 inches), of a uniform rust, brown or black color.
-Head and pronotum are sometimes darker than rest of body.
+Adult beetles are small, around 3–4 mm long (1/8 inches), and have a uniform rust, brown or black color.
+The head and pronotum are sometimes darker than rest of body.

 Ecology

 The red flour beetle attacks stored grain and other food products including flour, cereals, pasta, biscuits, beans, and nuts, causing loss and damage.
-The United Nations, in a recent post-harvest compendium, estimated that Tribolium castaneum and Tribolium confusum, the confused flour beetle, are "the two most common secondary pests of all plant commodities in store throughout the world."
-A research on Hermetic storage of wheat and maize flour protects against red flour beetle (2017) was conducted that found 12 days under hermetic storage results in 100% RFB mortality and confirms that hermetic environments are sufficient for controlling insect pests.
+The United Nations, in a recent post-harvest compendium, estimated that T. castaneum and T. confusum, the confused flour beetle, are "the two most common secondary pests of all plant commodities in store throughout the world."
+A research on hermetic storage of wheat and maize flour protects against red flour beetle (2017) was conducted that found 12 days under hermetic storage results in 100% RFB mortality and confirms that hermetic environments are sufficient for controlling insect pests.

 Distribution and habitat

-The red flour beetle is of Indo-Australian origin and less able to survive outdoors than the closely related species Tribolium confusum.
+The beetle is of Indo-Australian origin and less able to survive outdoors than the closely related species T. confusum.
 It has, as a consequence, a more southern distribution, though both species are worldwide in heated environments.
 The adult is long-lived, sometimes living more than three years.
 Although previously regarded as a relatively sedentary insect, it has been shown in molecular and ecological research to disperse considerable distances by flight.

 Polyandry

 Female red flour beetles exhibit polyandrous mating behavior.
 Within a single copulation period, a female will mate with multiple males.
-Any one male may have a low sperm count, having depleted its supply through prior matings, so mating with several increases the female’s likelihood of obtaining an adequate amount of sperm.
+Any one male may have a low sperm count, having depleted its supply through prior matings, so mating with several increases the female's likelihood of obtaining an adequate amount of sperm.